Glossary of AI Development Terms

 PAT (Personal Access Token)

-Section titled “PAT (Personal Access Token)”Secure authentication method for Git services like GitHub.
-Required for CLI operations and certain MCP server integrations.
+Section titled “PAT (Personal Access Token)”A secure authentication token for Git services like GitHub.
+Required for CLI operations and many MCP server integrations.

 Planning Mode